E-Verify Bills Advancing in Iowa

 FAIR Take | March 2022

-The state legislature in Iowa has recently seen significant progress on bills that would require employers use the federal E-Verify employment authorization check system to ensure a legal workforce.
+The state legislature in Iowa has recently seen significant progress on bills that would require employers to use the federal E-Verify employment authorization check system to ensure a legal workforce.

 The need for E-Verify in Iowa was particularly highlighted in 2018 by the tragic death of Iowa college student Mollie Tibbetts at the hands of an illegal alien who had been working at an Iowa farm for years.
 Had his employer been required to use E-Verify, he might well have not been in the country at all.